SkyBlueRW/SkyBlueRW.github.io/_posts/2023-03-22-pyramid-optimization.md

 ### Introduction <a name="introduction"></a>

-Ever since the birth of Mordern Portfolio Theory, mean variance optimization has taken a significant presence in portfolio construction, shifting the "science and art" blend in portfolio construction a bit more toward the science angle.
-However, mean variance optimization is almost "notoriously" sensitive to small estimations errors in inputs especially when estimations on return are risk are not well aligned.
+Ever since the birth of Mordern Portfolio Theory, mean variance optimization has taken a significant presence in portfolio construction, tilting the "science and art" blend a bit more toward the former.
+However, mean variance optimization is almost "notoriously" sensitive to small estimation errors in inputs, particularly when return and risk estimates are not well aligned.

-After the dot-com and subprime crises, investors took the hard to way to realize that parameter estimations are not as reliable as once believed.
-In face of questions like "what if we can not reliably forecast expected return, or correlation or even volatility?"
-A lot of risk centric portfolio construction methods that rely less on estimation such as risk weighted, risk parity, and maximum diversification ... are developed.
+After the dot-com and subprime crises, investors took the hard way to realize that parameter estimations are not as reliable as once thought.
+Risk-centric portfolio construction techniques that rely less on accurate estimation, such as risk-weighted, risk parity, and maximum diversification, were created in response to questions like "what if we cannot reliably forecast expected return, correlation, or volatility?"

-Hallerbach(2015) introduced a nice decision pyramid of portfolio construction, which links these portfolio construction methods with increasing requirments and difficulties on input estimation.
+Hallerbach(2015) introduced a nice decision pyramid of portfolio construction, which links these portfolio construction methods with increasing input estimation requirements and difficulties.
 The pyramid starts from a scenario where nothing can be predicted, up to a situation where both mean and variance are well understood.

-Ultimately, the choice of method depends on the level of confidence we have in our forecast.
+The choice among these portfolio construction methods then depends on how confident are we in our forecasts.
+On one hand, the more reliable information we can feed into the portfolio construction process, the better performance we can expect from the portfolio.
+While on the other hand, poor estimation often have a detrimental negative impact on the portfolio.

 In this blog post, I will try to delve into portfolio construction methods along Hallerbach's decision pyramid.
-The objective is to get an intuitive understanding of each method by examining their marginal conditions and aligning them with the mean variance efficient portfolio and each other.
+The objective is to gain some intuitive understanding of each method by examining their marginal conditions and aligning them with the mean variance efficient portfolio and each other.

 ### Maximum Sharpe Ratio Portfolio <a name="msrp"></a>

-To start, let's set the tough and benchmark with the Maximum Sharpe Ratio Portfolio (MSRP later).
-It is the tangent portfolio on the efficient frontier with highest sharpe ratio ($$\dfrac{R - R^{f}}{\sigma} = \dfrac{R^{e}}{\sigma}$$) across the opportunity set.
-Investors can adjust leverage on this portfolio to acheve the desired risk profile with the most efficient use of risk taking.
+Let's begin by setting the benchmark with the Maximum Sharpe Ratio Portfolio (MSRP), which is the tangent portfolio on the efficient frontier with highest sharpe ratio ($$\dfrac{R - R^{f}}{\sigma} = \dfrac{R^{e}}{\sigma}$$) across the opportunity set.

 ![Image of Tangency](https://raw.githubusercontent.com/SkyBlueRW/SkyBlueRW.github.io/main/_posts/asset/Tangency%20portfolio.jpg)

 *Source: wikipedia*

-To obtain such a portfolio, the ratio of marginal excess return to marginal volatility from all constituents should align.
+The portfolio's marginal condition offers additional insights.
+For such a portfolio, the ratio of the marginal contribution to excess return to the marginal contribution to volatility from all constituents should align.
+Otherwise, one can improve the Sharpe ratio further by overweighting constituents with a higher marginal ratio.

 $$
 \begin{aligned}